grow-assistant/sales-assistant/codebase_export.md

         "messages": [
             {
                 "role": "system",
+                "content": (
-                "content": "You are writing from Swoop Golf's perspective, reaching out to golf clubs about our technology."
+                    "You are writing from Swoop Golf's perspective, reaching out to golf clubs. " "Create brief, natural-sounding icebreakers based on recent club news. " "Keep the tone professional and focused on business value."
+                )
             },
             {
                 "role": "user",
                 "content": (
                     f"Create a brief, natural-sounding icebreaker about {club_name} "
-                    f"based on this news: {news_summary}.
-Keep it concise and professional."
+                    f"based on this news: {news_summary}\n\n"
-                )
+                    "Requirements:\n"
+                    "1.
+Single sentence only\n"
+                    "2.
+Focus on business impact\n"
+                    "3.
+No generic statements\n"
+                    "4.
+Must relate to the news provided" )
             }
         ],